-How to Discard Unstaged Changes
+How to Discard Unstaged Changes in Git

-git checkout -- filepath
+git checkout -- <file>

 Staged and Unstaged Changes¶

 The staging area (index) is a container where Git gathers all changes which will be part of the next commit.

 Editing a versioned file on the local machine, will be recognized by Git as a modified file and be called as unstaged.
 Staging the file will place the file into the staging area.
 The changes within the staging area are part of the next commit.
-The next git commit will transfer all items from the staging area into your repository.
+The next commit will transfer all items from the staging area into your repository.
 The staging area allows collecting all changes to get a clean commit.

 The git stash command shelves changes made to your working copy so you can do another work, get back, and re-apply them.
 It takes both staged and unstaged changes, saves them for further use, and then returns them from your working copy.
 You can delete the stash with git stash drop.
 To remove all the stashes, you should use git stash clear.

 The git clean is an undo command that completes other commands like git reset and git checkout.
 Unlike the other commands, this command operates on files already added to the Git staging area and runs on untracked files.
 Untracked files are those created within the working directory but are not yet added to the staging area.